GemmaButcher-dev/itscool-ms3/TESTING.md

 ✅  to request to edit slang terms I’ve added to correct or improve definitions, ensuring the information stays accurate and up-to-date.

   ItScool provides:<br>
-      * A add slang form where any slang or revision of slang will be reviewed by admin to update appropriately.
+      * A add slang form where any slang or revision of slang will be reviewed by admin to update appropriately.<br>
       * This is the update functionality within the CRUD functionality.
 This can be seen [here](documents/readme/add_slang.png).

 ✅  request to delete slang terms that are no longer relevant or are duplicates, so the dictionary remains clean and useful.

   ItScool provides:<br>
-      * A delete slang page for logged in users which can be navigated to in the navbar.
+      * A delete slang page for logged in users which can be navigated to in the navbar.<br>
       * Delete slang form on the delete slang page that once submitted is subject to review by admin.
 This is part of the delete functionality within CRUD.

 ![screenshot](documents/readme/delete_slang.png)